 The city general fund or capital projects fund advances funds to the District when the District is in a negative cash position.
 The City charges the District interest on the advance based on the outstanding advance balance at the end of the year at a rate based on the cost of funds to the City.
-No repayment schedule has been established.
-There was \$569,936 of advance outstanding as of December 31, 2022.
+There was no advance outstanding as of December 31, 2023.